mims-harvard/TDC/README.md

 ## Tutorials

-We provide many tutorials to get started with TDC:
+We provide  tutorials to get started with TDC:

 | Name  | Description                                             |
 |-------|---------------------------------------------------------|